arainko/ducktape/docs/blogpost.md

 The first of which is documented in [this blogpost](https://scalac.io/blog/inline-your-boilerplate-harnessing-scala3-metaprogramming-without-macros/) and can be summarized as match type abuse (the `0.0.x` line of releases).

-The second one being the `0.1.x` line of releases which pretty much scrapped all traces of its predecessor and replaced it with those pesky macros and developed an overreliance on automatic typeclass derivation which then had to be unpacked in a process I can only call 'beta-reduction at home' (TODO: Add GH permalink to `LiftTransformation.scala`) to not generate unnecessary `Transformer` (the typeclass being automatically derived) instances at runtime.
+The second one being the `0.1.x` line of releases which pretty much scrapped all traces of its predecessor and replaced it with those pesky macros and developed an overreliance on automatic typeclass derivation which then had to be unpacked in a process I can only call ['beta-reduction at home'](https://github.com/arainko/ducktape/blob/5d266a7c9076037e6512c0a740b2065e4f077828/ducktape/src/main/scala/io/github/arainko/ducktape/internal/macros/LiftTransformation.scala#L113)  to not generate unnecessary `Transformer` (the typeclass being automatically derived) instances at runtime.
 All in all, a pretty fun piece of code.

 The third and newest iteration is the `0.2.x` line or releases (sitting at a `Milestone 2` release at the time of writing) - this time I took a more thought-through approach to structuring the library than constantly telling the compiler to derive that good good.